B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 You are allowed to steal a police/medic car only in extreme cases as a last resort, and you must abandon it as soon as possible.

+<span style="color: green">Mentions:</span>

+- The administrative team is not obligated to return your belongings in case they are stolen from your personal vehicles.
+We recommend parking your vehicles in one of the more than 50 garages on the map.

 <span style="color: red">Sanctions:</span>

-- First offense: 50-100 Checkpoints
+- First offense: 200-300 Checkpoints
-- Second offense: 200 Checkpoints
+- Second offense: Warn
-- Three or more offenses: Warn
+- Three or more offenses: 3-7 day ban depending on the severity

 ### <a id="7.2"></a><span style="color: #0088CC">7.2 Illegalities Under 50 Hours</span>